Video lessons edited and delivered through television sets

-With support from Dr Sunder and other educational leaders like him across the country, the Indian government has taken massive strides to provide high-quality education to more students.
-Through the National Programme on Technology enhanced Learning (NPTEL) funded by the then Ministry of Human Resource Development, platform and content development models were provided for online collaborations between premier institutions in India to understand and utilise visual and interactive tools and technologies in teaching and learning programmes in science and engineering for a decade.
+With support from Dr. Sunder and other educational leaders like him across the country, the Indian government has taken massive strides to provide high-quality education to more students.
+Through the National Programme on Technology enhanced Learning (NPTEL) funded by the then Ministry of Human Resource Development, platform and content development models were provided for online collaborations between premier institutions in India to understand and utilize visual and interactive tools and technologies in teaching and learning programs in science and engineering for a decade.

-More than 100 content creators across universities work at creative centres using Adobe Creative Cloud apps and other tools to develop the visuals for the lessons.
+More than 100 content creators across universities work at creative centers using Adobe Creative Cloud apps and other tools to develop the visuals for the lessons.
 Many lessons start with a video of a professor delivering their lecture to a home audience.
 The video production team records the lecture in a studio and then editors clean up the footage using Adobe Premiere Pro to create a polished recording ready for the television screen.
-Video editors can add title cards, inserts and music as needed.
-The video might cut between the lecturer and diagrams, images or slideshows created with apps such as Adobe Photoshop, Illustrator and InDesign.
+Video editors can add title cards, inserts, and music as needed.
+The video might cut between the lecturer and diagrams, images, or slideshows created with apps such as Adobe Photoshop, Illustrator, and InDesign.